CIS565-Fall-2019/Project3-CUDA-Path-Tracer/README.md

 Refraction turned out to be trickier than I anticipated.
 Notably, it made triangle intersection tests more difficult, because I now had to check my meshes for backface triangles.
 (A smarter implementation than mine might only do so if the material for the mesh as a whole were refractive.)
 However, this led to the possibility for very interesting results.

 TODO: put in a couple of glass images.

+### Material Sorting

+In order to attempt to reduce warp divergence, and better make use of the GPU resources, I implemented a pass to allow for material sorting between computing intersections and shading the materials.

+For a simple scene, such as `scenes/checkersdemo.txt`, I was able to get 200 iterations deep in `20s` without material sorting.
+With sorting, it took `50s`.

+Now, that was with only a dozen or so primitives; surely, when dealing with hundreds or thousands of triangles, the performance will be improved!

+For a more complex scene, such as `scenes/teapotdemo.txt` (containing some 16,000 triangles), without sorting the materials, it took `75s` to get to 200 iterations; with sorting, it took `79s` to get to 200 iterations.
+Still not a performance boost, but better nonetheless.

+When working with a significantly complex scene, such as `scenes/bunnydemo.txt` (containing 144,000 triangles), it took

 ## Configuration Notes